Pristigasteridae

 Pristigasteridae is a family of ray-finned fish related to the herrings, including the genera Ilisha, Pellona, and Pristigaster.
 One common name for the taxon is longfin herring.
-The taxonomic classification of this family is in doubt; it was traditionally divided into two subfamilies, Pelloninae and Pristigasterinae, but molecular data indicates these families aren't monophyletic.
+The taxonomic classification of this family is in doubt; it was traditionally divided into two subfamilies, Pelloninae and Pristigasterinae, but molecular data indicates these families are not monophyletic.

 Pristigasteridae are mostly coastal and schooling fishes of tropical and subtropical seas.
-Their usual length is 20-25 cm, but some Pellona can reach 55 cm.
+Their usual length is 20–25 cm, but some Pellona can reach 55 cm.